-476. Any of these payments constituted a vast sum of money in the Palestinian Territories.
-For instance, according to the World Bank, in 1999, prior to the outbreak of the Second Intifada, the Gross National Income ("GNI") per capita in the PA was \$1,730 U.S. dollars.
-By the end of 2003, the GNI per capita in the PA had fallen to \$1,070 U.S. dollars.
+Intifada, the Gross National Income (GNI) per capita in the Palestinian Authority ("PA") was \$1,730.
+By the end of 2003, the GNI per capita in the PA had fallen to \$1,070.4

-477. On or about October 16, 2000, the "Saudi Committee" was established as a private charity registered with the Kingdom of Saudi Arabia.
+469. On or about October 16, 2000, the "Saudi Committee" was established as a private charity registered with the Kingdom of Saudi Arabia.

-478. The Saudi Committee stated that its purpose was to support the "Intifada Al Quds" and "all suffering families - the families of the martyrs and the injured Palestinians and the disabled."
+470. The Saudi Committee stated that its purpose was to support the "Intifada Al Quds" and "all suffering families - the families of the martyrs and the injured Palestinians and the disabled."

-479. The Saudi Committee also established a website to promote its activities.
+471. The Saudi Committee also established a website to promote its activities.

-480. The website was later revamped, and the Saudi Committee's name removed from the English language version of the website.
+472. The website was later revamped, and the Saudi Committee's name removed from the English language version of the website.